Share This Article

 NASA used the track during Artemis II’s return window

 NASA used ATEEZ’s “NASA” on an Artemis II social post as the mission entered its final day, giving the group a rare pop culture tie-in to the first crewed lunar mission beyond low Earth orbit since Apollo 17 in 1972.
 NASA confirmed in its April 10 mission coverage that splashdown was targeted for 8:07 p.m.
-EDT after a 694,481-mile journey, while StarNews Korea reported the agency set “NASA” as background music on the related social upload.
+EDT after a 694,481-mile journey, while The Korea Herald reported that ATEEZ’s “NASA” was used as the background track on the related upload.
 The Korea Herald separately reported that NASA had already echoed the lyric “Shoot for the stars like” in an earlier post after the track’s release, which makes this look less like a one-off joke and more like genuine social-team familiarity with the song.
 In plain terms, ATEEZ did not just get noticed by science nerds online.
 They got picked by the institution running the mission.

 That distinction is why this hit harder than a normal viral moment.
 Plenty of songs trend around a big world event.
 Very few are selected by the official account at the center of it.
-NASA’s Artemis II mission was already major global news, and the timing gave ATEEZ a crossover headline that reads instantly even to people who do not follow K-pop day to day.
+As confirmed by NASA’s Artemis II updates page, the return window was already major global news, and the timing gave ATEEZ a crossover headline that reads instantly even to people who do not follow K-pop day to day.
+That extra layer matters because it shifts the story from fan excitement to institutional recognition, which is a far rarer kind of pop validation than a lucky algorithm spike.

 Why “NASA” was ready for this moment

 “NASA” was never throwaway album filler.
 The track comes from ATEEZ’s 13th EP Golden Hour: Part 4, released in February through KQ Entertainment, and its title alone made it a natural fit for mission-related social content.
 The Korea Herald reported the EP spent five weeks on the Billboard 200, peaked at No. 3, and sold more than 1.5 million copies in its first week, which means NASA was pulling from a song attached to one of the group’s biggest commercial eras yet.
 HITKULTR covered that run in our February breakdown of ATEEZ’s Billboard streak, and this new crossover adds another layer to the same story.
-ATEEZ is not just building chart scale.
-They are building imagery, language, and concepts that travel unusually well outside the K-pop bubble.
+According to KQ Entertainment’s rollout and the group’s own sci-fi heavy visual language, ATEEZ has been building a world where space imagery already felt native to the brand.
+That matters because the NASA post did not invent the connection.
+It amplified one that was already sitting in the music, the naming, and the group’s wider visual identity.

 That is also why this feels on-brand instead of random.
-ATEEZ has always leaned cinematic, and “NASA” sounds like the kind of track that invites big-screen framing.
-As reported by The Korea Herald, NASA’s social team had already been quoting the song in earlier Artemis-related posts, which makes the repeat usage feel earned instead of accidental.
-Sometimes the algorithm hands you a meme.
-This felt more deliberate than that.
+ATEEZ has always leaned cinematic, and “NASA” sounds built for scale.
+As reported by The Korea Herald, NASA’s social team had already echoed the song in earlier Artemis-related posts, which makes the repeat usage feel less like a lucky meme and more like a running in-joke that stuck.
+Sometimes the internet hands a group a weird viral spike.
+This looked closer to recognition.

 ATEEZ keeps expanding the kind of headlines it can own